Take a Break

 Where is the program located?

-Clearbrook’s Take a Break Program takes place in the family home.
+Clearbrook’s Take a Break Volunteer Program takes place in the family home.

-Clearbrook’s Take a Break in the Afternoon (3 locations)
+Clearbrook’s Take a Break in the Afternoon is available at the following locations:

 732 N. Genesee Street